 Fortify Static Code Analyzer is a set of software security analyzers that search for violations of security-specific coding rules and guidelines in a variety of languages.
-The Fortify Static Code Analyzer language technology provides rich data that enables the analyzers to pinpoint and prioritize violations so that fixes are fast and accurate.
 Fortify Static Code Analyzer produces analysis information to help you deliver more secure software, and make security code reviews more efficient, consistent, and complete.
 Its design enables you to incorporate customer-specific security rules.